johnhebron/portfolio-hugo-blocks/content/authors/admin/_index.md

     awarder: Texas Humane Heroes
     icon: brands/texas_humane_heroes
     certificate_url: https://www.builtinaustin.com/2018/12/12/austin-tech-gives-back-2019
-    button_text: Read the article on BuiltInAustin.com
+    certificate_text: Read the article on BuiltInAustin.com
     summary: |
       In support of the annual Texas Humane Heroes (THH) Chili Cookoff fundraiser, I would promote and organize participation and sponsorship of the fundraiser from BigCommerce.